HUNGARY IN THE AUTUMN

 All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 29th, ending with breakfast on 6th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, international flights.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from Leeds/Bradford to Budapest using the scheduled services of Jet2.
-Outbound flight departs early afternoon, return flight arrives back early evening.
+Return flight from Manchester to Budapest using the scheduled services of Jet2.
+Outbound flight departs early morning, return flight arrives back mid-afternoon.
 Corresponding flights may also be possible from London Heathrow.
 Please telephone for details.

 Cranes in the sunset.

 We have been very successful in finding Ural Owl each year.